dyhes/zulip/templates/corporate/development-community.md

   for help with using Git.
 - [#code review](https://chat.zulip.org/#narrow/stream/91-code-review)
   is for getting feedback on your work.
-We encourage all developers to comment on work posted here, even if you’re new to the Zulip project; reviewing other PRs is a great way to develop experience, and even just manually testing a proposed new feature and posting feedback is super helpful.
+We encourage all developers to comment on work posted here, even if you’re new to the Aloha project; reviewing other PRs is a great way to develop experience, and even just manually testing a proposed new feature and posting feedback is super helpful.
 Note that GitHub is our primarily system